Baibhab-Adhikari/Disk-Analyzer/README.md

-# Disk Analyzer Documentation
+# Disk Utility Tool Documentation

 ## Overview
-A disk utility tool script designed to traverse a given directory, calculate the size of each file and directory within it, and convert these sizes into a user-specified unit (KB, MB, GB, or TB).
+A disk utility tool script designed to traverse a given directory, calculate the size of each file and directory within it, convert these sizes into a user-specified unit (KB, MB, GB, or TB), and provide functionalities for zipping and unzipping files or directories.

 ## Dependencies
 - **Python 3.x**: The core programming language used.